aquavitae/norman/doc/source/index.rst

         This is usually re-implemented in subclasses, and checks that all data in the record is valid.
 If not, and exception should be raised.
+        Internal validate (e.g. uniqueness checks) occurs before this method is called, and a failure will result in a `ValueError` being raised.
+For convience, any `AssertionError` which is raised here is considered to indicate invalid data, and is re-raised as a `ValueError`.
+This allows all validation errors (both from this function and from internal checks) to be captured in a single `except` statment.

         Values may also be changed in the method.
 The default implementation does nothing.